Guide to Advanced Surgery for Women's Health

 Why Choose Cedars-Sinai Marina del Rey Hospital for Uterine Prolapse Treatment?

 In order to choose the most suitable treatment for uterine prolapse, a series of important factors, such as age and the woman’s desire for future pregnancy, need to be taken into consideration.
-The specialists and surgeons at Marina Del Rey Hospital provide the patients diagnosed with this condition various treatment approaches, carefully assessing their health and personal options, as well as the severity of the prolapse.
+The specialists and surgeons at Cedars-Sinai Marina del Rey Hospital provide the patients diagnosed with this condition various treatment approaches, carefully assessing their health and personal options, as well as the severity of the prolapse.

 Uterine prolapse is a condition in which the muscles and ligaments that keep your uterus in place weaken and stretch, resulting in the uterus slipping from its normal position, and protruding into the vagina.